Augustus F. Moulton scholarship for Scarborough residents

 Q: How do I apply for the scholarship?

-A: Submit the Thornton Academy online application, all supplemental materials, and Moulton Scholarship online application by April 15.
-Pending availability, application extensions may be granted.
+A: Submit the Thornton Academy online application, all supplemental materials, complete the FACTS management application, and Moulton Scholarship online application.
+The scholarship, and admissions, operate under rolling admissions.

 Q: Does the scholarship continue each year?

 A: The scholarship automatically renews each year as long as the student maintains Scarborough residency and good academic standing.

 A: Scholarship amounts vary and will be reflected in the enrollment contract.